 This is how cool and smart FamiSafe is.
 You can contact our team to know the procedure of purchasing, controlling, and installing FamiSafe software.

 Although Fortnite is officially classified for young people, the game is still not for everyone.
 Yet Fortnite can be a good experience for your children with diligent and involved parenting.
 You can play with your kids to save them from any misleading stuff.
 You can talk about the rules like when he can play and how much time it would be.

 More easily you can activate the FamiSafe software to gain control of all the games on your children's PC.
 You can turn off chats, payment transactions, or even sounds, do what suits you better.

 What's more important is to look after the kid if you even allow him to play the game for several hours.
 Check if he is not overthinking about it.
 The game is not devouring him through emotions.
-Check time to time his thoughts about the game so you can draw the picture of the game that what kind of effect your child is gaining with that.
+Check from time to time his thoughts about the game so you can draw the picture of the game and what kind of effect your child is gaining with that.